sguox002/leetcode/dp/similar-problems.md

 ### need some preprocessing
-some problems could be much easier if we preprocess it first such as sorting, convert to other data structure
+some problems could be much easier if we preprocess it first such as sorting, convert to other data structure some min-max can be converted so that problem is more clear.

 936 max length of pair chain<br/>
 sort first according to start